spider-rs/spider/spider/README.md

 }
 ```

-### Decentralized [Experimental]
+### Decentralization

 1. cargo install `spider_worker`.
 1. `spider_worker`.
 1. `SPIDER_WORKER=http://127.0.0.1:3030 cargo run --example example --features decentralized`

 Use `SPIDER_WORKER` env variable to adjust the spider worker onto a load balancer.
-The proxy needs to match the transport type for the request to fullfill.
-A WIP for support to handle
+The proxy needs to match the transport type for the request to fullfill correctly.
-http and https transparent proxies.

-Currently TLD and subdomains crawling is not supported when the feature is enabled.
+If the `scrape` feature flag is use the `SPIDER_WORKER_SCRAPER` env variable to determine the scraper worker.